 The development of exposure scenarios is necessary to comprehensively derive appropriate screening levels for radionuclides in recreational water.
 This is achieved by identifying and formulating various scenarios that would conservatively reflect the environmental conditions of a water body and the recreational activities that may occur there.

 Exposure scenarios were designed to represent the broad range of popular recreational activities in and around water in Australia.
-Nine different activities were selected to become scenarios ().
+Nine different activities were selected to become scenarios (Table 2).
 These are not designed to capture every activity around recreational water but instead to offer enough variety in activities that most exposure situations can be represented by an available scenario.
 Each scenario is based on a member of the public (i.e. representative person) spending an extended period undertaking an activity in the same body of water.
 The scenarios are designed to be conservative, but realistic and are chosen on the basis that the recreational activity is representative of the majority of the recreational activities at the water body being assessed.

 Table 2 – Exposure Scenarios and Descriptions